 The Centre for Materials Science and Technology can be traced back to the School of Home Science.
 In January 1911 a Professor was appointed and the University established both a four-year degree and a three-year diploma, based on sciences applied to humans in their social and domestic lives.

-By the 1980s the programmes were highly prescribed with all students required to take basic sciences (e.g. chemistry), several applied sciences related to human health and well-being (e.g. microbiology and public health, human physiology), a range of applied sciences (e.g. textiles and clothing, food and human nutrition), and a range of human-related courses (e.g. design, community and family studies).
+By the 1980s the programmes were highly prescribed, with all students required to take basic sciences (e.g. chemistry), several applied sciences related to human health and wellbeing (e.g. microbiology and public health, human physiology), a range of applied sciences (e.g. textiles and clothing, food and human nutrition), and a range of human-related courses (e.g. design, community and family studies).

 The Centre for Materials Science and Technology was established in 2016.
+It was disestablished in 2018.